rcqls/dyndocker/README.md

 # Use

 * Requirements: docker, git.
-For MacOSX and Windows users, just install [Kitematic](https://kitematic.com) which install everything you need to play with docker.
+For MacOSX and Windows users, just install [Docker toolbox](https://www.docker.com/toolbox) which install everything you need to play with docker.
-* Every dyndoc document has to be located in the ~/dyndocker directory.
+* Every dyndoc or latex document has to be located in the ~/dyndocker directory.
-* TODO: examples of commands
+* Examples (TODO)